jcoliz/GameFab/README.md

 # Major Known Issues

-The biggest problems in the code that's already implemented are the coordinate system and the window extents.
+The biggest problems right now are the coordinate system and the window extents.

 The coordinate system uses the upper-left corner for positioning, which means the upper-left of all sprites is their "position".
 And the center of the screen could be anywhere, depending on how big the window is.
 I really need to move to a center-based coordinate system where a sprite's position is its center, and (0,0) is always the center of the screen despite how big the window is.